The following reporting is required for all projects approved and financed by Nopef

 Upon completion of the project, a final report summarising the findings and results of the project is to be submitted.

-If the project has been realised through an international establishment, relevant documentation (company registration documents; investment or shareholder agreements; rental, purchase and employment agreements; or similar) is to be included with the final report.
+If the project has been realised through an international establishment or investment, relevant documentation (company registration documents; investment or shareholder agreements; rental, purchase and employment agreements; or similar) is to be included with the final report.
 The final disbursement with a conversion of the conditional loan into a grant is made after the final report has been approved.

 The terms and conditions for funding provided by Nopef are described in the Standard Terms and Guidelines, to be downloaded at the end of this page.